ppiersanti/personal-site/resources/templates/md/pages/about.md

 ## About Me

-I am a software developer and I'm employed in a internet provider.
+I am a software developer employed in a internet provider.
 My main technologies are *Clojure*, *Clojurescript*, and Java.